The phrase I chose for a recent year was "Joie de Vivre" which was the inspiration for this blog.

 Let that sink in.

-5. Infertility is a lonely world, especially when it comes in secondary form.
+5. Infertility is a lonely world, especially when it comes

 In my daughter’s daycare class, there is almost always a pregnant belly or a new sibling.
 In the land of social media there are pregnancy announcements left and right, and we’re talking the ones at pinterest-level effort.
 There’s no “Hey, I’m pregnant!” anymore.
 No, no. It’s got to be announced with a random celebrity’s assistance or a perfectly designed photo shoot or poem or some other ridiculously concocted plan.